Our Policy

 To appreciate this we need a better understanding of the economic foundations.

-What we commonly term ‘rent’ is made up of two distinct elements:
+In relation to the property market, what we commonly term ‘rent’ is made up of two distinct elements:

-Firstly there is rent on buildings and improvements and this must go to the person who owns them.
-Secondly there is the rent on the land (natural resources) and this should go to the community because:
+1. there is rent on buildings and improvements and this must go to the person who owns them.

-2. the natural increase of population places additional demands on a unique resource - land
+• the natural increase of population places additional demands on a unique resource – land

 Eliminate Taxes